 - Failure of nurses and doctors to obey hospital policies or procedures

-- Failing to perform tests ordered by doctor
+- Failing to perform tests ordered by the doctor

 - Failing to communicate a patient’s condition or change of condition to their doctor